Cotopia-Inc/distributor-portal/README.md

 - Review the Product Agreement Exhibit A and confirm Tier, Territory and Distributor Support Model selection.
 - Execute Master Agreement and Product Agreement with Cotopia and ensure Exhibit F is used for any Recruited Distributor onboarding.
 - Set up server implementation (or use Cotopia-hosted API if provided).
 Ensure security controls listed above are implemented.
-- Provide training and the packaged client to Recruited Distributors, run onboarding sessions, and submit Exhibit F remittances for any recruited partners.
+- Provide training and the packaged client to Recruited Distributors, run onboarding sessions, and submit Exhibit F remittances for any recruited Distributors.

 Acknowledgements & versioning
 ----------------------------
-- Author: Cotopia Partner Engineering / Partnerships
+- Author: Cotopia Distributor Engineering / Distributorships
 - Version: 1.0 (presign client + Distributor packaging guidance)
 - Last updated: October 2025